bendrendel/form-wave/README.md

 # Project Starter

 ## Introduction

-This project is a template for quickly starting new projects.
-It contains a boilerplate HTML file, a basic CSS stylesheet, an empty JS file, and a basic readme file.
+This project is a login form with form labels that move out of the way of the input boxes when they're focused on.
+The labels transition out of the way in a wave motion.

 ## Technologies

 This project uses HTML, CSS, and vanilla JS.

 ## Sources

-This is the starter project in the Udemy course *50 Projects in 50 Days* by Brad Traversy and Florin Pop.
+This is the 8th project in the Udemy course _50 Projects in 50 Days_ by Brad Traversy and Florin Pop.

 ## Other

 This project was created in January 2021 by Ben Drendel.